-There are a range of flexible and cost-effective countermeasures that have been setting, among other things.
-The Federal Highway Administration (FHMA) has identified three primary objectives to reducing roadway departures: 1) Keep vehicles in their lanes; 25 Reduce the potential for crashes; and 35 Minimize crash severity.
-Each of the proven countermeasures below works toward one or more of
+There are a range of flexible and cost-effective countermeasures that have been proven effective in reducing roadway departure crashes in a variety of settings and contexts.
+They can be used individually or in combination depending on budget and setting, among other things.
+The Federal Highway Administration (FHWA) has identified three primary objectives to reducing roadway departures: 1) Keep vehicles in their lanes; 2) Reduce the potential for crashes; and 3) Minimize crash severity.
+Each of the proven countermeasures below works toward one or more of these objectives.

-For details and more information, visit https:// safety Free dat good provenous termescores.
+For details and more information, visit: https://safety.fhwa.dot.gov/provencountermeasures/